 Encrypt messages and hack ciphers!

 Hacking Secret Ciphers with Python teaches complete beginners how to program in the Python programming language.
-The reader not only learns about several classical ciphers, but also how to write programs that encrypt and hack these ciphers.
-The full source code is given and explained line-by-line for ciphers such as the Caesar cipher, transposition cipher, simple substitution cipher, multiplicative & affine ciphers, Vigenere cipher, and hacking programs for each of these ciphers.
-The final chapters cover public key cryptography and the modern RSA cipher.
+The book features the source code to several ciphers and hacking programs for these ciphers.
+The programs include the Caesar cipher, transposition cipher, simple substitution cipher, multiplicative & affine ciphers, Vigenere cipher, and hacking programs for each of these ciphers.
+The final chapters cover the modern RSA cipher and public key cryptography.